Best Night Markets to Visit in Malaysia

 What to Find: Loads of Knockoffs, Handicrafts, T-shirts, Toys, Watches, Jewelry and Accessories, Smartphone Casings, Local Food, Fruits, Drinks and Chinese Ornaments.

-Pros: Very interesting place, a must-visit in Kuala Lumpur.
+Pros: Exciting place, a must-visit in Kuala Lumpur.

 Cons: Knockoffs, Pricy, Humid, and Pickpockets.